pepicrft/catalysis-framework/packages/website/docs/blog/2022-03-14-cohesive-framework.md

 Chances are that without a conductor, the various instrumentalists won't play in harmony.
 Or they'll start sounding in harmony, but things start to get hairy after new members join the orchestra.
-**Rails is a conductor framework, and we want GestaltJS to be a conductor.**
+**Rails is a conductor framework, and we want Gestalt to be a conductor.**

 The above can be illustrated with the following diagram.
 Rails development is closer to building complex structures with [LEGO](https://www.lego.com).